-Nawab Mohammad Ismail Khan was born on august 1884 at Agra.
+Nawab Mohammad Ismail Khan was born on august 1884 in Agra.
 His grandfather was Muhammad Mustafa khan who was a great poet.
-Mustafa khan known as “Shaifta” in urdu poetry.
+Mustafa Khan is known as “Shaifta” in Urdu poetry.
 His father’s name was Muhammad Ishaq Khan he was a session judge.
-He father was also the president of All India Muslim educational conference (1891).
+His father was also the president of the All India Muslim educational conference (1891).
 He was also the honorary secretary of MAO College in 1913.
-He had three sons and his eldest son was Nawab Muhammad Ismail khan and he was barrister by occupation.
+He had three sons and his eldest son was Nawab Muhammad Ismail khan and he was a barrister by occupation.
 He was doing his practice at Meerut.

 Education and Work:

 He got his early education at home.
-Teacher came and taught him at home.
+A teacher came and taught him at home.
 His forefathers were very strict in religious matters.
 Nawab Ismail Khan was an intelligent student.
-After the home education he went to MAO College Aligarh for his further education.
-For higher education he went to Cambridge University London.
-He got his bachelor’s degree from Cambridge University and after that he got the degree of barrister from inner temple.
-After completing his education he lived in England for sometime and came back to India after 10 years.
-Then he started his practice at Meerut, to learn more about practice he joined Pandit Jawhar Laal Nehru.
+After the home education, he went to MAO College Aligarh for his further education.
+For higher education, he went to Cambridge University London.
+He got his bachelor’s degree from Cambridge University and after that, he got the degree of a barrister from the inner temple.
+After completing his education he lived in England for some time and came back to India after 10 years.
+Then he started his practice at Meerut, to learn more about the practice he joined Pandit Jawhar Laal Nehru.
 Pandit Jawahar Laal Nehru was a senior advocate of Allahabad high court.
 And he was also the father of Pandit Moti Laal Nehru.
-It was that time when people of India stood against British, no doubt that practicing and politics are very close professions.
+It was that time when people of India stood against the British, no doubt that practicing and politics are very close professions.